 Full years of continuous employment Incremental percentage of option exercisable Cumulative percentage of option exercisable

 Less than one 0% 0%

 One 25% 25%

-Two 25% 50%
+Тwo 25% 50%

 Three 25% 75%

 Four 25% 100%

 No shares of common stock may be purchased unless the optionee has remained in the continuous employment of the Company through February 2, 2013.
 Unless sooner terminated, the option will expire if and to the extent it is not exercised within ten years from the grant date.
-The unvested portion of an option will expire upon termination of employment of the optionee, and the vested portion of such option will remain exercisable for (A) one year following termination of employment by death, but not later than the option expiration or (B) 90 days following termination of employment or service with cause, but not later than the expiration of the option option of the option of the option of the option opti
+The unvested portion of an option will expire upon termination of employment of the optionee, and the vested portion of such option will remain exercisable for (A) one year following termination of employment or service with cause, but not later than the option or (B) 90 days following termination of employment or service with cause, but not later than the expiration of the option period.
+The unvested and the unexercised vested portion of the option will expire upon termination of employment for cause.